ippontech/blog-usa/posts/how-to-integrate-aws-connect.md

 image:
 ---

 In this post, I demonstrate how to easily integrate [AWS Connect](https://aws.amazon.com/connect) ("Connect") to any new or existing web application.
 If you're at all intimiated by this, don't be.
 AWS has done a fantastic job in making Connect easy to get started with by providing a step-by-step setup process with a healthy set of defaults.
-They built it to be highly configurable and developer friendly by providing maintained development kits (SDKs) and a robust administrative portal.
+They built it to be highly configurable and developer friendly by providing Connect-specific SDKs, APIs, and a robust administrator portal that enables no-code workflows and drag-and-drop configuration.

 So what exactly is Connect?
 In short, it's a managed solution that provides omnichannel communication capabilities.
 It includes capabilities such as receiving calls, making calls, real-time chats and the ability to fully handle human interactions from a single user interface.